esmnext/esmx/examples/docs/src/en/api/core/render-context.md

 ### esmx

 - **Type**: `Esmx`
-- **Read-only**: `true`
+- **Readonly**: `true`

 Reference to the Esmx instance.
-Used to access core framework functionality and configuration information.
+Used to access core framework functionality and configuration.

 ### redirect

 - **Type**: `string | null`
 - **Default**: `null`

-Redirection address.
-When set, the server can perform HTTP redirection based on this value, commonly used in login verification, permission control, etc.
+Redirect URL.
+When set, the server can perform HTTP redirects based on this value, commonly used for login verification, permission control, etc.

 ```ts title="entry.node.ts"
 // Login verification example